American British Academy

-The American British Academy (later renamed ABA - An IB World School, or simply ABA), established in September 1987, is a private, non-profit, co-educational international school in Muscat, Oman.
+The ABA Oman International School, earlier known as American British Academy is a private, non-profit, co-educational international school in Muscat, Oman established in September 1987.
 It offers a K-12 English-language curriculum to expatriate students.
-ABA is an International Baccalaureate World Continuum School, which enrolls 950 students from pre-kindergarten to grade 12 from more than 75 countries.
+ABA is an International Baccalaureate World Continuum School, which enrolls 940 students from pre-kindergarten to grade 12 from more than 65 countries.
 ABA is the first school in the region to offer the IB programme — PYP, MYP and the IB DP.